near/docs/docs/tokens/lockup.md

 ![lockup_5](/docs/assets/lockup/lockup_5.png)

-At the moment of termination, we fix the number of tokens that should be finally unlocked at the end.
+At the moment of termination, we stop the vesting process, so the vested amount is going to remain constant after that; the lockup process keeps going and will unlock the tokens on its schedule.
-We continue to unlock the tokens as we normally do that by getting the minimum between lockup and vesting graph.
+We continue to unlock the tokens as we normally do that by getting the minimum between unlocked and vested amounts.
 We stop when we reach the desired amount of tokens.